 MBA/PharmD students are not eligible to choose a concentration are for the MBA program.

 BSAD 8800-MBA Project-Focused Capstone (2-3 credits) (taken within the last nine (9) hours or the final semester of the program).
 The project-focused capstone course for the Master's of Business Administration (MBA) degree will focus on the students completing a service-learning consulting project for a nonprofit or other organization.
 This consulting project will focus on the application of the knowledge and skills learned in the MBA program.
 A minimum B (3.0 on 4.0 scale) grade required to complete the course successfully and qualify for graduation.
 Prerequisite: Students must successfully complete BSAD 8630, BSAD 8420, and BSAD 8830 before taking the Capstone course.
 Students must also complete this course in the final semester or within the last nine (9) hours of their MBA program.
 Permission from MBA advisor is required to register for this class.
 Not open to non-degree graduate students.

 Other MBA Requirements

 MBA Program Two Strikes Rule

 A UNO MBA student may enroll only twice in each MBA course.
 If the class is not successfully completed on the second attempt then the student will be dismissed from the MBA program.
 An enrollment is defined as being enrolled in the course after the last day to withdraw via MavLINK and receive a 100% refund.
-The last day for withdrawal will be as stated in the current academic calendar for a full semester course (3 credits); for an 8-week course (2 credits) the last day for withdrawal will be the third day (including the start date) of the course as designated in MavLINK.
+The last day for withdrawal will be as stated in the current academic calendar for a full semester course (3 credits); for an eight-week course (2 credits) the last day for withdrawal will be the third day (including the start date) of the course as designated in MavLINK.